 There's a common misconception that state-sponsored 529 plans are only geared to families that plan on sending their children to a state school, but that's not true.
-“Eligible educational institutions” are any accredited postsecondary schools that offer classes towards a bachelor’s, associate’s, graduate or professional degree.
-Some vocational institutions and foreign schools are eligible, too.
+Regardless of the state in which the 529 plan was set up, the distributions can be used at an eligible educational institution in any state.
+“Eligible educational institutions” are any accredited postsecondary schools that offer classes toward a bachelor’s, associate’s, graduate or professional degree.
+Many vocational institutions and foreign schools are eligible, too.

 Some states provide tax incentives to residents who invest in their home state's 529 plan.
 And six states – Pennsylvania, Arizona, Maine, Missouri, Montana and Kansas – provide for state tax parity, which means contributions to any state plan are eligible for that state's income tax deduction.

 College savings plans can impact a student's financial aid.
-A 529 plan is considered a parental asset, which generally has little impact on financial aid.
+Regardless of whether the 529 plan is owned by the parent or the student, it is considered a parental asset, which generally has little impact on financial aid.
 For more information on your specific state financial aid considerations, talk to your financial advisor.

-With so many variables affecting your decision on college savings, you should talk to your local financial advisor to gain his or her expertise on your situation and your state's plan.
+With so many variables affecting your college savings strategy, you should talk to your local financial advisor to gain his or her expertise on your situation and your state's plan.